- ACRONYMS

 - Overview

-- In observational studies, OSA has been associated with a number of adverse cardiovascular outcomes including cardiovascular disease, atrial fibrillation, stroke and death.
-Despite this, several large randomized controlled trials have now found that CPAP therapy does not have a significant effect on these events (see SAVE study and ISAACC study below).
-Since correcting OSA with CPAP does not improve cardiovascular outcomes, it suggests that OSA may be a marker of disease severity as opposed to causal factor.
+- In observational studies, OSA has been associated with a number of adverse cardiovascular outcomes, including cardiovascular disease, atrial fibrillation, stroke, and death.
+However, treating OSA with CPAP has not been shown to improve these outcomes in several large randomized controlled trials (see SAVE study and ISAACC study below).
+This suggests that OSA may be a marker of adverse cardiovascular risk as opposed to a causal factor.

 - Treatment recommendations for OSA from the AASM and VA/Dod are provided below